madroxdupe42/peacefulscience.org/content/articles/certain-point-of-view.md

 {.dropcap}

 Studying light, however, wound up challenging this conclusion.
 It's not that the calculations were being done incorrectly, but rather that the models and equations were built on assumptions (or axioms) that did not correspond to the reality of our world.
 First, it was observed that [light has a finite speed](https://en.wikipedia.org/wiki/Speed_of_light#Measurement).
 This was not immediately apparent; light travels so fast that over human scales, it might as well be instantaneous.
 It was only when we started studying the world on the scale of the solar system and the galaxy that we could start to observe the consequences of light traveling at finite speed.
 The [electromagnetic equations](https://en.wikipedia.org/wiki/Electromagnetic_wave_equation) that describe light as a wave confirm this conclusion, since a wave that is everywhere all at once is no wave at all.

+{{% image `/img/2021/12/lightcone.png` %}}
+The finite speed of light leads to the idea of a light cone, the region of future (or past) spacetime that can be affected by (or affect) events at a specific moment and place.
+(Image by Stib, [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/), via Wikimedia Commons)
+{{% /image %}}

 By itself, a finite speed for light is not revolutionary.
 However, what we also observe is that the speed of light is measured the same by everyone, regardless of how fast they are moving.
 The [experiments to study the æther](https://en.wikipedia.org/wiki/Michelson%E2%80%93Morley_experiment) that mediates light waves that we discussed last chapter were among these observations.
 In addition to failing to find evidence of æther, these experiments also failed to find any evidence that the speed of light depended on relative motion the way other speeds do.
 This was perhaps the most famous and most significant example of the value of negative results, of knowing with precision what we don't believe about the universe.
 If we don't believe that the speed of light depends on relative motion, then something else about our model of physics must be wrong as well.